schorsch1976/blogcxx/README.md

 - [Wikipedia](https://en.wikipedia.org/wiki/WTFPL)
 - [Fedora](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing)

-## Why?
+## Why forked?

 blogcpp was heavyly rewritten because there were internal source code difficulties. ( There was a pattern used called [spagetti code](https://en.wikipedia.org/wiki/Spaghetti_code). ) Take a look at [blogcpp.cpp](https://bitbucket.org/tux_/blogcpp/src/89af0ad6f725f958b99cf1118252895cecde046c/src/blogcpp.cpp?at=default&fileviewer=file-view-default) can you follow easily where the global varibales are locked?
 How is the programflow?

-Aside from this, it didnt' handle it well when there was no site dir or it was executed in an empty directory.
+Aside from this, it didn't handle it well when there was no site dir or it was executed in an empty directory.
 It just segfaulted with no error message at all.
 The setup of a new blogsite was painful if you dont know the internals.
 The final reason to rewrite was that it just crashed with no help for the user.